Service accounts

 Token permissions

-When you create a token, it inherits your permissions.
-The token also stays in sync with your permissions: if your permissions change, the token’s permissions change with it.
+When you create a token on a user service account, it inherits your permissions.
+The token stays in sync with your permissions: if your role changes, the token’s access changes with it.
+The same is true for workspaces; the token only grants access to the workspaces you currently have access to.

 If you sign up for a new account through the CLI using the cio auth signup verify command, the CLI generates an “admin” token with full permissions for the account to help you get set up.
 This is the only time you’ll create a token through the CLI.
 You’ll create subsequent tokens in the UI.